-Prior to January 1, 2000, upon approval of a change of organization or reorganization, LAFCO designated an affected agency as the conducting authority or directed the conducing authority to conduct protest proceedings pursuant to Government Code §57000 et seq.
+Prior to January 1, 2000, upon approval of a change of organization or reorganization, LAFCO designated an affected agency as the conducting authority and directed the conducting authority to conduct protest proceedings pursuant to Government Code §57000 et seq.
 With the passage of AB 2838 (Hertzberg - Chapter 761, Statutes of 2000), the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 (Government Code §56000 et seq.) establishes LAFCO as the "conducting authority" for protest proceedings.

-To carry out its functions and responsibilities of conducting authority pursuant to Government Code §57000 et seq., the Orange County Local Agency Formation Commission establishes the following procedural guidelines.
+To carry out its functions and responsibilities of conducting authority pursuant to Government Code Section §57000, Local Agency Formation Commission of Orange County (OC LAFCO) establishes the following procedural guidelines.
 Protest proceedings for changes of organization and reorganization shall be conducted by the Commission in accordance with these guidelines.